tribute to a friend

 It took me a few days to finish it, but I decided to share the drawing in the discord in the channel called "show off your creations."
 I had signed it with my Instagram username.

 He said he remembered meeting me.
 At the zine fair.
-He said he likely shared my comic on his showcase stream.
-That meant that my comic hadn't simply be stowed away after I gifted it to her brother, like I had done with his...
+He said he likely shared my story on his showcase stream.
+That meant that her brother hadn't simply stowed my novel away after I gifted it him, like I had done with his...
 He'd been sharing it around.
-I felt awful.

-When I finally did, I understood on a deeper level why he and I were so alike.
+When I was ready to read them, it was a quiet night after my partner went to bed and I readied myself for the emotions.
+And I was truly blown away.
+I understood on a deeper level why he and I were so alike now, and why this loss hurt so badly, despite my few interactions with the guy.
 He wrote about the history of Canada, about Indigenous people, residential schools, the foster care system, the immigration system.
 He didn't write much about himself at all, because he felt there were more important things than himself, that people needed to know what our education system had failed to tell us.

 As a non-religious person, the concept of death is VERY heavy.
 I don't have a comforting post-death belief system.
 I don't believe in heaven or hell, and I've never been able to be convinced that ghosts are real either.
-I can play pretend that there's some sort of cosmic recycling, that maybe we get reincarnated, that there's more lives, or that we get to come back in some other form, but realistically, I just don't really know.
-Death just totally terrifies me.
+I can play pretend that there's some sort of cosmic recycling, that maybe we get reincarnated or that we get to come back in some other form.
+I just don't know.
+Death totally terrifies me.

 I wish I could tell him that he left me better than he found me.
 I wish I could tell a lot of people that, but it's hard to.
 How do you even approach the topic of gratitude with your friends, mentors and heroes?
 How do you get those words out without embarrassing yourself AND the other person?
 I don't think I'm as good as I'd like to be in letting people know that they really mattered to me.
 That I'm thankful that they existed.